s-victor/TinyPedal/docs/customization.md

 To batch replace name, click `Replace` button.

-To reset all brands setting to default, click `Reset` button; or manually delete `brands.json` file.
+To reset all brands setting to default, click `Reset` button; or manually delete `brands.json` preset.

 ## Vehicle class editor
 **Vehicle class editor can be accessed from `Tools` menu in main window.**

-Vehicle class editor is used for editing [Classes preset](#classes-preset).
+Vehicle class editor is used for editing [Classes Preset](#classes-preset).
 Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

 `Class name` column is full vehicle class name that must match in-game vehicle.